20 Easy Ways to Raise Your Student GPA in College

 6. Keep a List of Resources

 The sooner you can get started on your assignments, the better.
 Try keeping a list of proven information sources, web apps and other dependable resources so that you can find something the second you need it.
-The time you save can be used to study, have fun or just sleep.
+The saved time can be used to study, have fun or just sleep.

 7. Sit in Front